scarolan/grafana-cloud-tutorial/01-the-journey-begins/README.md

 ![Screenshot of the default forecast panel for New York City](../images/grafana_cloud_nyc_weather_panel.png)

-This is a fun and interactive journey where you’ll:
+This is a fun and interactive journey where you'll:

 1. Sign up for Grafana Cloud.
-2. Enable the Infinity plugin and data source.
+2. Get an OpenWeatherMap API key.
-3. Import a pre-configured weather dashboard.
+3. Enable the Infinity plugin and data source.
-4. Use the National Weather Service API to pull in your local weather forecast.
+4. Import a pre-configured weather dashboard.
 5. Customize your dashboard to make it uniquely yours.

 Grab your gear, and let's begin!